ST10438242/christoffels-kitchen/README.md

 2. I used Globale variables.
 3. I used fucntions to organise code.
 4. I moved the "adding of the menu items" feature from the home screen to a newly created separate screen.
+5. I added a filter feature for app users in the courses page